 Grounding (earth) connections must be provided and installed in accordance with state and local codes.
-In the absence of the codes, grounding must conform to applicable requirements of the National Electric Code ANSI/NFPA NO.70 LATEST EDITION, or in CANADA, the Canadian Electrical Codes Parts 1 and 2 CSA C22.1-1990 or LATEST EDITION.
+In the absence of the codes, grounding must conform to applicable requirements of the National Electric Code ANSI/NFPA NO.70LATEST EDITION, or in CANADA, the Canadian Electrical Codes Parts 1 & 2 CSA C22.1-1990 or LATEST EDITION.
 The ground connection may be to a proven earth ground at the location service panel.

-NOTE: A grounding connection (terminal lug) is provided in the dryer's electrical service and relay box at the rear, upper left hand corner of the dryer.
+NOTE: A grounding connection (terminal lug) is provided in the dryer's electrical service/relay box at the rear.

 For added personal safety, when possible, it is suggested that a separate ground wire (sized per local codes) be connected from the ground connection of the dryer to a grounded cold water pipe.
 DO NOT ground to a gas or hot water pipe.
 The grounded cold water pipe must have metal to metal connections all the way to electrical ground.
-If there are any nonmetallic interruptions, such as a meter, pump, plastic, rubber, or other insulating connectors, they must be jumped out with no. 4 copper wire and securely clamped to bare metal at both ends.
+If there are any non-metallic interruptions, such as a meter, pump, plastic, rubber, or other insulating connectors, they must be jumped out with no. 4 copper wire and securely clamped to bare metal at both ends.